 The most exciting feature found at this monument is the roofbox and the alignment towards the midsummer sunset which are described on the next page.

 There is a fine wide panaroma directed to the north and north-west with Knocknarea and its great cairn dominating the north, and Kesh Corran to the west, with Croagh Patrick clearly visible in the south-west on a clear day.
 The view to the east is almost like a stage set with Lough Arrow and Moytura in the foreground, and the Arigna Mountains and Sliabh an Iarainn behind them.

-The base of the cairn and most of the north face are buried under the bog, with one kerbstone, a gneiss boulder, visible west of the entrance.
-These monuments were built before the bog grew, and the terrain of Carrowkeel was probably something like the Burren is today.
+The base of the cairn and most of the north face are buried under a thick layer of blanket bog, with one kerbstone, a gneiss boulder, visible west of the entrance.
+These monuments were built long before the peat formed, and the terrain of Carrowkeel was probably something like the Burren is today.
 The diameter of the cairn is given as 21 metres.
-There is a large flat flag on the western side, which presumably covers a stone coffer or cist like the one east of Cairn K. The chamber of Cairn G is a fine piece of engineering and was much admired by Macalister in his writings of the 1911 excavation.
+There is a large flat flag on the western side, which presumably covers a stone coffer or cist like the one found to the east of Cairn K.